RequestNetwork/web-components/README.md

 # Link packages to be used locally
 npm run link:all

+# Link react and react-dom from the project directory where the web components are used
+ npm link <project>/node_modules/react <project>/node_modules/react-dom

 # Navigate to your project directory where the web components are used
 cd <project>